How does the Thermal Battery work?

 Energy in form of heat is transferred to the Thermal Battery using a heat transfer fluid (HTF).
 The HTF can in principle be any fluid with adequate heat transfer properties.
 In most cases this is either thermal oil or water/steam.
 Heat from the HTF is transferred to the solid-state storage material HEATCRETE® via cast in “U-shaped” carbon steel heat exchanger tubes.
 There is no direct contact between the heat transfer fluid and HEATCRETE®; the heat transfer occurs through the heat exchanger steel tubes only.
 The thermal storage element design using U-tubes ensures that thermal stresses in the axial direction are minimized.
 The thermal elements also include a steel casing which has three functions; being a permanent casting form, an external reinforcement reducing the risk of spalling or cracking, and HTF containment (in the very unlikely case of HTF leakage inside the element).

 What makes EnergyNest different to electrochemical batteries?

-Electrochemical batteries, such as lithium-ion and lead acid, need electricity to charge, whereas the EnergyNest thermal charges with heat.
-This means that the thermal battery can be used for applications (such as combined heat and power) which are not physically possible with electrochemical batteries.
-Moreover, the thermal battery has a significantly longer lifetime, near-zero performance degradation, in addition to being made of fully recyclable materials.
+Electrochemical batteries, such as lithium-ion and lead acid, need electricity to charge, whereas the EnergyNest Thermal Battery charges with heat.
+This means that the Thermal Battery can be used for applications (such as combined heat and power) which are not physically possible with electrochemical batteries.
+Moreover, the Thermal Battery has a significantly longer lifetime, near-zero performance degradation, in addition to being made of fully recyclable materials.
 These materials primarily consist of steel and concrete, which are cheap and globally available commodity materials.
 This is why the system comes at a significantly lower cost than batteries.

 How do you generate savings and reduce carbon emissions for industrial facilities?